 Deciding what to wear for your headshot session?
 It can be a challenge!
-Here are some pointers to make it easier.
-Keep in mind, there are no hard and fast rules.
+Our head photographer, Jennifer, shares some tips that she’s gathered during the more than 10 years she’s been photographing portraits.
+(Keep in mind, though, there are no hard and fast rules!)

 - Wear colors that make you feel great and look good with your brand, but keep in mind that super bright colors can reflect on your skin and distract from your expression.
-If you feel totally lost, my top 3 color suggestions are deep purple, navy blue or gray (light or charcoal).
+If you feel totally lost, my top three color suggestions are deep purple, navy blue, or gray (light or charcoal).

 - Consider necklines.
 Necklines are emphasized in your headshot.
 A V-neck gives a nice look of length; boat or crew necks work great too.
 Turtlenecks tend to shorten the appearance of your neck.
 If wearing a collared shirt, be sure that it sits around your neck without hugging it and causing bulging.